joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 title: "CDAScorer Tutorial"
 ---

-Welcome to the cdataml package.
-This package is designed to support in the creation and recording of cell death area (CDA) data in a standardised format for use in the training of machine learning models.
+Welcome to the CDAScorer package.
+This package is designed to support in the creation and recording of cell death area (CDA) data in a standardised format.
 This tutorial will guide you through installing and using it.

 ### Installing the cdataml package: